Amazon eCommerce

 Listing Optimization and Keyword Research

 Listing optimization is the foundation on which everything else is built, because Amazon’s A9/A10 algorithm cannot rank a product for keywords that don’t appear in its listing copy.
+If you want to know whether your listings are the weak point, the listing score checker is a faster answer than a sales call.

 This work includes a keyword-rich title using close to the full 200-character allowance, five benefit-first bullet points, an HTML-formatted or A+ enhanced product description, and all 250 bytes of back-end search terms populated with non-duplicate, non-branded keyword variations.